What is Philoptochos?

 Since 1931, when it was established by the late Ecumenical Patriarch Athenagoras I, Philoptochos has been the largest organization of Greek Orthodox women which supports many charities while spiritually enriching its members through their participation in its philanthropic work.

-In over 80 years of existence, we can proudly state that Philoptochos is the largest Christian women’s philanthropic organizati7on in the United States.
-Nationwide it is second only to the Sisterhood of Hadassah, the Jewish women’s charitable group.
+In over 80 years of existence, we can proudly state that Philoptochos is the largest Christian women’s philanthropic organization in the United States.

 Philoptochos functions at the local, diocesan, archdiocesan, metropolitan, national, and international levels.